-So, you've found one of the best WordPress themes and built yourself an amazing design portfolio website using the latest responsive web design tricks, but unless people actually see it then you'll have wasted your time.
-This means that you're going to have to use a bit of SEO.
+So, you've found one of the best WordPress themes and built yourself an amazing online design portfolio using the latest responsive web design tricks, but unless people actually see it then you'll have wasted your time.
+This means you're going to have to use a bit of SEO.

 01. Share your content

-Use your content as an asset for getting traffic and links from other sites.
-There are hundreds of sites on the web where you can showcase your design work.
-You can start with a simple search like "submit graphic design work" in Google, finding sites to submit your best content.
+Use your content as an asset to attract traffic and links from other sites.
+There are plenty of graphic design blogs where you can showcase your design work – from It's Nice That to Creative Boom to this very site.
+You can start with a simple search like 'submit graphic design work' in Google, to find sites to submit your best content.